IZh (motorcycle): Production before World War II

 In 1932, the Soviet industrial authorities decided to start mass motorcycle production in Izhevsk, and construction began on a specialized factory called IzhMZ (ИжМЗ).
 The factory's emblem used the abbreviation "IMZ" (ИМЗ), which would later be used for factories in Irbit as well.
 The plan was for the factory to produce designs developed elsewhere, but it soon began improving and developing them further.
 The chief designer became Vyacheslav Rogozhin.
-The new factory began operations in 1933, unveiling 4 pre-production heavy motorcycles, the PMZ-A-750 (746 cm³), for the May Day celebrations of that year.
+The new factory began operations in 1933, unveiling 4 pre-production heavy motorcycles, the PMZ-A-750 (746 cc), for the May Day celebrations of that year.
 However, their serial production was transferred to the PMZ in Podolsk after the necessary documentation was completed in Izhevsk.

-In the same year, the production of medium motorcycles, the IZh-7 (293 cm³), was launched in Izhevsk.
+In the same year, the production of medium motorcycles, the IZh-7 (293 cc), was launched in Izhevsk.
 The IZh-7 was an improved version of the L-300 from Leningrad (a copy of the DKW Luxus 300).
 In the first year, 12 units were produced, in 1934 – 111, in 1935 – 451, and in 1936 – 2,207.
 The IZh-7 was followed by its upgraded versions, developed in Izhevsk, featuring strengthened engines: the IZh-8 in 1938, and later the IZh-9.
 The production plan for 1939 anticipated 4,300 motorcycles.

-In 1941, the production of the IZh-12 model, with a 348 cm³ four-stroke engine, taken from the new Leningrad L-8 motorcycle, was launched.
+In 1941, the production of the IZh-12 model, with a 348 cc four-stroke engine, taken from the new Leningrad L-8 motorcycle, was launched.
 However, only 49 units were completed.
 Following the German attack on the Soviet Union, motorcycle production was halted in November 1941 in favor of arms production, and the motorcycle factory was evacuated to Irbit.
 There, based on several evacuated plants, a new motorcycle factory was created, later known by the brand Ural.